Skip to main content

 danger

-Make sure you don't modify any of the route paths in the provided routes as they will be used for testing.
+Make sure you don't modify any of the route paths in the provided file as they will be used for testing.

 Part C